 But before we take this Color Craze to the wardrobe closet, may I interest you in a complementary color beverage?

-BLOG DISCLAIMER: This blog post was not sponsored but may contain affiliate links, which means that if you click on one and make a purchase, I may receive a small commission.
+I hope you love the products I recommend!
+While this blog post was not sponsored, it may contain affiliate links, which means that if you click on one and make a purchase, I may receive a small commission.
 This helps support the blog and allows me to continue to bring you color commentary like this.
 You can find more about our site, privacy, and disclosure policies here.
 Thank you for your continued support!

 The Purple Taro Latte joins my list of power potions.
 Not only is it pleasing to look at, it's also so good for you!
 It's caffeine-free, chockfull of vitamins and has an unexpected light, sweet flavor that's not overdone or off-putting.
 And with just 4 ingredients, it's very easy to make. it'll make a great start to the Fall mornings to come!
 I've shared my recipe below so you can give it a try:

 Purple Taro Latte